BenoitZugmeyer/eslint-plugin-html/README.md

 }
 ```

+### `html/report-bad-indent`

-By default, this plugin won't warn if it encounter a problematic indentation (ex: a line is under
+By default, this plugin won't warn if it encounters a problematic indentation (ex: a line is under
 indented).
 If you want to make sure the indentation is correct, use the `html/report-bad-indent` in
 conjonction with the `indent` rule.
 Pass `1` to display warnings, or `2` to display errors.
 Example: